You don’t have to be wealthy to benefit from a trust. Here are some questions to help you decide if there are advantages for you.

 Though they have long been used as estate planning tools for high-net-worth individuals, trusts can also be helpful for families of all sizes and incomes.
 Review the following questions and consult with a financial representative to decide if a trust might be helpful for your situation.

-At a person’s death, assets that are not in a trust, jointly held or subject to beneficiary designations go through probate.
+- 6. Are you comfortable having your estate details on the public record?-At a person’s death, assets that are not in a trust, jointly held or subject to beneficiary designations go through probate.
 Probate is the legal process of settling an estate, and can be expensive and time-consuming.
 Furthermore, probate proceedings are a matter of public record.
-A trust keeps your financial information private and permits you to transfer your estate as you intend.
+A trust keeps your financial information private and permits you to transfer your estate as you intend.->

 Using a trust offers you many different options to control and direct how assets are managed and distributed, both during your lifetime and after your death.
 A financial representative can put you in touch with a range of resources to help you decide the approach that is best for you, including providing guidance on estate planning and choosing a trustee.